 User-defined hook predicates that are automatically called in case of coinductive success when proving a query for a coinductive predicates.
-The hook predicates are called with the head of the coinductive predicate on coinductive success and, optionally, with the hypothesis used that to reach coinductive success.
+The hook predicates are called with the head of the coinductive predicate on coinductive success and, optionally, with the hypothesis that has used to reach coinductive success.